How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 A scale drawing shows an accurate representation of a real-life space – but with smaller, proportional measurements.
 Creating plans to scale is an essential and practical design industry standard.
 But why is this?

-There’s actually a very simply reason: designers use scale because you can’t realistically draw life-sized floorplans.
-This would take far too long and be far too complicated.
-When you draw a floorplan to scale, you can instead create a visual representation of the real-life room.
+Designers use scale because you can’t realistically draw life-sized floorplans.
+This would take far too long and be far too complicated!
+When you draw a floorplan to scale, however, you can instead create a visual representation of the real-life room.

-So, how do you create a scale drawing?
-By taking real-life measurements and reducing them using a uniform ratio!
+To create a scale drawing, you’ll need to take real-life measurements and reduce them using a uniform ratio.
 This way, they fit on the page.
-If you took a scale drawing and blew it up to real-life size, all the proportions would be accurate.
-The design would fit in the real room, like a hand in a glove.
-Pretty cool, right?
+The cool part is that if you took a scale drawing and blew it up to real-life size, all the proportions would be accurate.
+The design would fit in the real room, like a hand in a glove!

-Scale drawing also helps you design a room without being in the room itself.
-Imagine that you’re trying to place furniture to a room design.
+Moreover, scale drawing also helps you design a room without having to be in the physical room itself.
+For example, imagine that you’re trying to place furniture to your client’s room design.
 Designing to scale will give you accurate idea of how the pieces will work together and fit in the space, even if you’re not currently in that space.

 What Are Scale Ratios?